 Another side note: Never apologize when you start a presentation.

 Situation #3 – Allison laughed and with a dismissive air said: “That is a really silly idea.
-It would never work.
-There isn’t one point you made that I like.”
+It would never work.”

 RECOMMENDATION: Help Allison understand that most ideas have some components that could be helpful in solving problems and improving innovation.